 The first appearance of the FRT-2 is in the 1982 Fernandes catalog.

 You could consider the FRT-2 the very first “licensed” Floyd Rose ever, although a licensed Floyd didn’t technically exist at this time.
 The FRT-2 was released at the same time as the FRT-1 in 1982 and first appeared in the 1982 Fernandes catalog with its brother, the FRT-1.
-It was produced alongside the FRT-1 and supposedly possesses the same high quality.
+It was produced alongside the FRT-1 and supposedly possesses the same high quality, but it had chrome-plated brass saddles, which was likely a cost-saving measure.
 The FRT-2 does not have insert blocks or locks at the saddles like the FRT-1.
 It’s a string-through model, and this is the primary difference.

 The FRT-2 was put on Fernandes ST guitars which were a step below the highest grade versions (but still high quality).
 That being said, the FRT-2 did not die out after six months like the FRT-1.
 In fact, the FRT-2 lasted all the way until the end of the Japanese Floyd Rose contract in 1985.

 The FRT-2 is also called the “Head Banker” in the 1983 Fernandes catalog as shown top right by the FRT-3.
 It seems that earlier FRT-2s did not have the “Head Banker” logo on the base plate – later ones did.

 This is a rather interesting photo of the FRT-2, 3, and 4 together in the ’83 Fernandes catalog.
 The FRT-2 (Head Banker) is botton right.

 The FRT-2 is still alive and well in the 1984 catalog above but now put on lower-end models.

 Another page from the ’84 catalog.
 If anyone could translate this into English, please email me.